blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Axioms.md

-Axioms, also known as postulates are statements that are taken to be true, to serve as a premise or starting point for further reasoning and arguments.
+Axioms, also known as postulates are [[statement|statements]] that are taken to be true, to serve as a premise or starting point for further reasoning and arguments.